Chase Marriott Bonvoy Boundless review

 The Chase Marriott Bonvoy Boundless card is a great choice for anyone who regularly stays at Marriott hotels.
 Not only can you earn a valuable welcome bonus, but the card’s ongoing benefits and perks also far outweigh the annual fee.

 Chase Marriott Bonvoy Boundless card bonus

-The Marriott Bonvoy Boundless Credit Card comes with 75,000 bonus points after you spend $3,000 on purchases in the first three months from account opening.
+The Marriott Bonvoy Boundless Credit Card comes with three free night awards (each valued at up to 50,000 bonus points, for a value of up to 150,000 total points) after you spend $3,000 on purchases in the first 3 months from account opening.
+Plus, earn 10X total points on up to $2,500 in combined purchases at grocery stores, restaurants, and gas stations within the first 6 months from account opening.
 There’s a $95 annual fee, which is not waived for the first year.

 Benefits and perks of the Marriott Bonvoy Boundless card

 Free night at select Marriott hotels every cardmember anniversary

 This single perk can knock out the cost of the annual fee for the Marriott Bonvoy Boundless and then some.
 Each year on your card anniversary, you’ll receive a free-night certificate valid at participating Marriott hotels that cost up to 35,000 points per night.